-418.2.1.1 Adverse visual impacts between adjacent properties of lower land use intensities shall be mitigated through the use of neighborhood-compatible building type and architecture, landscape buffers, building mass, building location, and building orientation.
-418.2.1.2 Pedestrian activity shall be incorporated into all design elements.
-418.2.1.3 Natural features shall be incorporated into undisturbed areas and open space.
-418.2.1.4 The transportation system shall provide appropriately-designed facilities for pedestrians, bicycles, public transit, and automotive vehicles.
-418.2.1.5 Landmark symbols and focal points shall be created with buildings, open spaces, and other visual features for community identity.
-418.2.1.6 Buildings and other improvements shall establish a livable, harmonious, and diverse environment.
-418217 A diversity of housing types sizes and costs shall be provided with particular

-- A diversity of housing types, sizes and costs shall be provided, with particular - 418.2.1.7 emphasis on scattered-site, affordable housing opportunities. - 418.2.1.8 Efficient use shall be made of local infrastructure and services. - 418.2.1.9 The design shall reflect the historic and traditional building styles within the region. - 418.2.1.10 The design shall blend all of these above-described features in a way that promotes community identification and a "sense-of-belonging" for the residents. - 418.2.2 The minimum area devoted to a cluster development shall be two (2) acres. - 418.2.3 Public sanitary sewer and public water facilities shall serve the development. - 418.3 Opportunity for Innovation and Flexibility.
+- 418.2.1 The development shall adhere to the following development objectives. - Adverse visual impacts between adjacent properties of lower land use intensities shall be mitigated through the use of neighborhood-compatible building type and architecture, landscape buffers, building mass, building location, and building orientation. - 418.2.1.2 Pedestrian activity shall be incorporated into all design elements. - 418.2.1.3 Natural features shall be incorporated into undisturbed areas and open space. - 418.2.1.4 The transportation system shall provide appropriately-designed facilities for pedestrians, bicycles, public transit, and automotive vehicles. - 418.2.1.5 Landmark symbols and focal points shall be created with buildings, open spaces, and other visual features for community identity. - 418.2.1.6 Buildings and other improvements shall establish a livable, harmonious, and diverse environment. - 418.2.1.7 A diversity of housing types, sizes and costs shall be provided, with particular emphasis on scattered-site, affordable housing opportunities. - 418.2.1.8 Efficient use shall be made of local infrastructure and services. - 418.2.1.9 The design shall reflect the historic and traditional building styles within the region. - 418.2.1.10 The design shall blend all of these above-described features in a way that promotes community identification and a "sense-of-belonging" for the residents. - 418.2.2 The minimum area devoted to a cluster development shall be two (2) acres. - 418.2.3 Public sanitary sewer and public water facilities shall serve the development. - Opportunity for Innovation and Flexibility.
 It is the intent of the Cluster standards to encourage innovative methods of design, and to utilize flexibility, economy, and ingenuity in the development.
-To this end, the Zoning Hearing Board may permit the developer to modify the design standards according to Section 418.18. - 418.4 Relationship to Other Ordinances and Sections of This Zoning Ordinance.
+To this end, the Zoning Hearing Board may permit the developer to modify the design standards according to Section 418.18. - Relationship to Other Ordinances and Sections of This Zoning Ordinance.
 To the extent the provisions of the Cluster standards differ (are more or less restrictive) from other Township ordinances and regulations, the provisions of the Cluster standards shall govern.
 All non-conflicting provisions of the Zoning Ordinance and other Township ordinances and regulations shall remain in full force.